 My Chocolate and Vanilla Sugar Cookie recipe is the perfect base for these charming cut Christmas cookies.
 I call them my “Hole in My Heart” Christmas cookies because it’s a bit how I feel right now, missing family and friends this holiday season.

-While the trees may have a hole in it, we can fill it with love, signified by filling the holes with vanilla sugar cookie hearts and send these cookies off to loved ones to let them know that even though we can’t be together, we are thinking of them this year.
+While the trees may have a hole in them, we can fill them with love, signified by filling the holes with vanilla sugar cookie hearts and send these cookies off to loved ones to let them know that even though we can’t be together, we are thinking of them this year.

 In the video below I’ll also give you some cute ideas for how to package the cookie boxes up for gifting.